 I was reading John chapter 4 for the million-and-first time, and it was a bit sad to think it took 32 years for it to really mean anything to me.
 But that’s why you read it over and over and over.
 There are 31,000 verses in the Bible and you read until every single one of them finally travels from your eyes to your heart (okay, maybe the begats don’t need to go there, but you never know).

 Anyway, the Temptation of Christ is kind of a staple story, but it’s so short and to-the-point it comes across as a little too… nice.
 A little too shallow.
 Satan offers Jesus a cigarette and He Just Says No. Easy-PSAy.
-Paul tells the Hebrews that Christ was tempted in every way we are, but the dialogue of John 4, at first glance, gives me the impression that He flicks Satan away like an annoying spider.
+The writer of Hebrews says that Christ was tempted in every way we are, but the dialogue of John 4, at first glance, gives me the impression that He flicks Satan away like an annoying spider.
 He’s God.
 What is the devil, to Him who converses with angels, but a pest to be smacked with a rolled-up Torah?

 And what is so bad about wanting some bread after fasting for 40 days?
 Heck, wave your finger and you can make it gluten-free and high-protein to boot.
 This whole thing suddenly reminds me of Sabrina the Teenage Witch.
 She points the finger and boing, wardrobe crisis solved.
 Homework done.
 Pizza delivered.